windelbouwman/ppci/docs/howto/backend.rst

 adding a constant to the accumulator (a) register.
-The instruction selector will use the information about size, cycles and energy to determine the best choice depending on what is given.
-If the compiler is run with optimize for size, the size argument will be weighted heavier in the determination of the choice of pattern.
+The instruction selector will use the information about size, cycles and energy to determine the best choice depending on codegeneration options given.
+For example, if the compiler is run with option to optimize for size, the size argument will be weighted heavier in the determination of the choice of pattern.

 When a pattern is selected, the function is run, and the corresponding